bertelsmannstift/GED-VIZ/README.md

 If you deploy the software on an Internet or Intranet server, please replace the term “GED VIZ” and trademarked logos which aren’t covered by the MIT license.
-See LICENSE for further instructions.
+See LICENSE.md for further instructions.

 ## About